agnesuxui/First-Screening-Test---Agness-Mary-George/README.md

 Stacked elements vertically to create a smoother scroll experience.

-Reduced icon sizes to around 24 px and adjusted paddings to avoid crowding.
+Reduced icon sizes and adjusted paddings to avoid crowding.

 Made sure buttons and clickable areas are comfortable to tap.